Trenker/go-semver/README.md

 ## Credits

-This code is highly inspired by the package [go-version](https://github.com/hashicorp/go-version), but not a fork of it.
+This code is highly inspired by the package [go-version](https://github.com/hashicorp/go-version), but is not a fork of it.

 ## License